MinhMXC/tp/docs/DeveloperGuide.md

 4. **Test case (missing identifier):** \
    `edittag n/NewName` \
    **Expected:** No change.
-Error message indicates that an identifier is required and shows the correct command format.
+Error message indicates that the command format is invalid and shows the correct one.

 5. **Other test cases to try:** \
    `edittag 999 ...` (invalid identifier), `edittag 1` (no updatable fields provided),